Snippet-University/Visual-Studio-Plugin-for-Poser-Python/README.md

 # Visual-Studio-Plugin-for-Poser-Python

-VSP-3 hosts extensions for Visual Studio and Poser Python extensibility and developer faced applications.
+VSP-3 is a hosted extension for both Visual Studio and Poser Python used to create developer faced applications in Poser and PoserPro.

 Visual Studio Plugin for Poser Python